jimkang/crabbington/README.md

 - Define some development rules - Done
   - No cellular-automata-style cellular simultaneous updates.
 Everything should be sequential
   - Allow complex drawing code that does a lot on its own instead of trying to model everything
-- Make all grids cover most of board
+- Make all grids cover most of board - Done
 - Characters facing specific directions

 Vague concepts to fit in if somehow the basics come together